epfl-dcsl/miralis-sosp25-artifact/README.md

 The plots from the paper can be reproduced by running the python scripts.
 We recommend using [`uv`](https://docs.astral.sh/uv/) to run the scripts, otherwise ensure that the dependencies are installed on the host machine.
 For instance, to plot the coremark result, run `uv run coremark.py` in the `./benchmark` folder.
+The resulting plots can be found in `./benchmark/plots/`.

 The plots use the date from the `./benchmark/results_visionfive2/` and `./benchmark/results_premier/` folders, which contain the results of all experiments presented in the paper.